gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 These last two heuristics were pretty greedy.
 They work well in the average case, but can fail to produce speedups when there are high degree vertices on the periphery of the graph.
 If we pick those first, we may end up with a large number of small contractions later on.

 If we can pick vertices that are close to the "center" of the graph, rather than the periphery, then our contractions radiate outward and our number of steps is on the order of the radius of the graph, rather than the diameter.
-We can measure <i>vertex centrality</i> by summing distances from each vertex to all other vertices.
+We can measure _vertex centrality_ by summing distances from each vertex to all other vertices.
 The vertex with the lowest sum of distances is the most central.

 ```python
 def iter_nodes_by_centrality(G: nx.Graph, nodes: Iterable[str], power: int = 2) -> Iterator[str]: